-To this end, I suggest you increase your participation in your own healthcare.
+To this end, I suggest that you increase your degree of participation in your own healthcare.
 Do lots of research on your diagnosis and become an expert on the theorized causes of your pain.
 Look for any inconsistencies in the diagnostic conclusions.
 Remember, mistaken diagnosis is an epidemic problem.

 Additionally, analyze all the therapies you have tried and see whether these are curative in nature or just qualify as symptomatic care.
 Remember, symptom-based treatment is a form of coping which will never cure you.